sszokoly/avaya/utils/cm/README.md

 DEBUG=0
 ```

-When running this script is no longer required it is highly recommended to delete the backup files.
+When running this script is no longer required it is highly recommended to delete the backup files in addition
-Large amount of files left if certain folders will cause the CM OS/Security/XLN backup to fail.
+to removing the script from crontab (crontab -r) as large amount of files left if certain folders will cause the
+CM OS/Security/XLN backup utility to fail.
 Be sure to remove the correct ecs backup folder.

 # sipstatCM #